heathermiller/dist-prog-book/chapter/2/futures.md

 “A ‘Promise’ is a pretty much the same except that you can write to it as well.”

-In other words, you can read from both Futures and Promises, but you can only write to Promises.
+In other words, a future is a read-only window to a value written into a promise.
 You can get the Future associated with a Promise by calling the future method on it, but conversion in the other direction is not possible.
 Another way to look at it would be, if you Promise something, you are responsible for keeping it, but if someone else makes a Promise to you, you expect them to honor it in Future.

 More technically, in Scala, “SIP-14 – Futures and Promises” defines them as follows:
 A future is as a placeholder object for a result that does not yet exist.
 A promise is a writable, single-assignment container, which completes a future.
 Promises can complete the future with a result to indicate success, or with an exception to indicate failure.

-C# also makes the distinction between futures and promises.
-In C#, futures are implemented as Task<T> and in fact in earlier versions of the Task Parallel Library futures were implemented with a class Future<T> which later became Task<T>.
-The result of the future is available in the readonly property Task<T>.Result which returns T

-In Javascript world, Jquery introduces a notion of Deferred objects which are used to represent a unit of work which is not yet finished.
-Deferred object contains a promise object which represent the result of that unit of work.
-Promises are values returned by a function, while the deferred object can be canceled by its caller.
+An important difference between Scala and Java (6) futures is that Scala futures were asynchronous in nature.
+Java's future, at least till Java 6, were blocking.
+Java 7 introduced the Futures as the asynchronous construct which are more familiar in the distributed computing world.

 In Java 8, the Future<T> interface has methods to check if the computation is complete, to wait for its completion, and to retrieve the result of the computation when it is complete.
 CompletableFutures can be thought of as Promises as their value can be set.
 But it also implements the Future interface and therefore it can be used as a Future too.
 Promises can be thought of as a future with a public set method which the caller (or anybody else) can use to set the value of the future.

+In Javascript world, Jquery introduces a notion of Deferred objects which are used to represent a unit of work which is not yet finished.
+Deferred object contains a promise object which represent the result of that unit of work.
+Promises are values returned by a function, while the deferred object can be canceled by its caller.

+C# also makes the distinction between futures and promises.
+In C#, futures are implemented as Task<T> and in fact in earlier versions of the Task Parallel Library futures were implemented with a class Future<T> which later became Task<T>.
+The result of the future is available in the readonly property Task<T>.Result which returns T. Tasks are asynchronous in C#.

 # Semantics of Execution